 Big Cypress SNA, coincides with Obion River WMA regulations, Duck River Complex SNA, Elsie Quarterman Cedar Glade SNA, Fate Sanders Barrens SNA, Fall Creek Falls SNA, Hampton Creek Cove SNA (Only turkey, grouse, rabbit, squirrel, and deer hunting (tree stands prohibited and archery only) allowed.
 Hunting dogs, dog training and motorized vehicles are prohibited), Ghost River SNA coincides with Wolf River WMA Unit 1 regulation for deer, Hicks Gap SNA, Reelfoot SNA coincides with Reelfoot WMA regulations, Sunk Lane SNA (northern unit only), Twin Arches SNA, Honey Creek SNA (No hunting in the No Hunt Zone around Chariot Lodge), Walker Branch SNA, William L. Davenport Refuge SNA

 TWRA Public Hunting Areas (PHAs)

-TWRA has established numerous PHAs; see list be- low.
+TWRA has established numerous PHAs; see the list below.
 A PHA is not intensively managed that is established for the protection of wildlife species and public use by both consumptive and non-consumptive users.
 PHAs are generally small and isolated from other TWRA managed lands.
 General WMA Regulations also apply to PHAs.
 However, WMA Permits are not required on these lands.

-For information on these areas and exact locations, search the interactive map.
+For information on these areas and their exact locations, search the interactive map.

 Open with statewide seasons: Cowan Swamp (Franklin Co.), Shady Park (Robertson Co.), Battle Creek (Marion Co.), Whites Creek (Rhea Co.), Mullins Island (Cocke Co.)